charlotte-zin/charlotte-zin.github.io/README.md

-# Nature Photography and Qoutations to gain some motivation.
+# Qoutations to Gain some Inspiration.